Akshat-unt/WEBUFFER/README.md

   * UN-TRACKABLE!☢

 ## Limitations:
-  * No Loading animation till now (work in progress).
+  - [ ] No Loading animation till now (work in progress).
-  * You need to write the full url of a website required in order to search through the address bar
+  - [ ] You need to write the full url of a website required in order to search through the address bar
-  * Centrification of the Splash screen.
+  - [ ] Centrification of the Splash screen.
-  * Can't sign in with Google.
+  - [ ] Can't sign in with Google.
+  - [x] No Tabs! ``SOLVED IN VER 2.0``

 ## Contribute:
 * ``add a loading button``